Mark HoistadProfessor of Architecture & Director of Landscape Architecture Program

-Involved in professional practice since 1977, Mark has had the opportunity to design projects on five continents.
+Involved in professional practice since 1977, Hoistad has had the opportunity to design projects on five continents.
 This work has ranged in scale from urban design projects in the United States, African and Asia, through a collection of building types including commercial, residential and institutional projects, down to the intimate scale of liturgical furniture and decorative arts objects.
 This work has been published in professional journals and received design awards.
-Over the last several years, Mark has held various administrative positions during which he has founded a new Landscape Architecture Program, established several interdisciplinary connections across the University, and developed a semester long study program in China.
+Over the last several years, Hoistad has held various administrative positions during which he has founded a new Landscape Architecture Program, established several interdisciplinary connections across the University, and developed a semester long study program in China.
 It is this connection to China that has claimed his attention in recent years, where he has engaged in both teaching and professional practice activity.

 Areas of Interest